nilegee/familynest/README.md

 - `POST /api/reminders` to schedule a new reminder

 The client performs `POST` calls with the entire dataset and expects `JSON` responses.
 If the server cannot be reached, the app transparently falls back to the data stored in `localStorage`.

+## Supabase Integration Status

+The front‑end includes configuration for a future Supabase setup in `script.js`, but the application still depends on the Node.js server for all persistence and reminder email functionality.
+Data is stored in Google Drive through `server.js`, and the client communicates with it via the REST endpoints listed above.
+Supabase is not yet used for reads or writes, so removing the Node server would break data syncing and scheduled reminders.